UK's most polluted towns and cities revealed

 Wigan: 11

-The 15 towns that are at the limit:
+The 17 areas that are at the limit:

 Birmingham: 10